gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

-# Teleport Pagerduty Integration
+# Teleport Pagerduty Plugin Quickstart

-This package provides a Teleport <-> Pagerduty integration that allows you to treat Teleport access and permission requests as Pagerduty incidents — and notify the appropriate team, and approve or deny the requests via Pagerduty special action.
+This package provides a Teleport ↔  Pagerduty integration that allows you to treat Teleport access and permission requests as Pagerduty incidents — and notify the appropriate team, and approve or deny the requests via Pagerduty special action.

 ## Prerequisites
 This guide assumes you have